Why Do I Bite My Nails and Do I Have Onychophagia

-Many nutritional practitioners also recommend omega-3 supplements – such as fish oils – to help strengthen weak, brittle nails, and studies suggest these may be helpful for reducing inflammation (vi), which can be caused by the damage nail biting can do to the nails and surrounding skin.
-The omega-3 fatty acids found in oily fish may also help if you bite your nails to help yourself cope with a low mood, since studies have found it may help relieve anxiety and depression (vii).
+Many nutritional practitioners also recommend omega-3 supplements – such as fish oils – to help strengthen weak, brittle nails.
+Studies suggest these may be helpful for reducing inflammation (vii), which can be caused by the damage nail biting can do to the nails and surrounding skin.
+The omega-3 fatty acids found in oily fish may also help if you bite your nails to help yourself cope with a low mood, since studies have found it may help relieve anxiety and depression (viii).

 Several nutrients may also help if you bite your nails as a way of coping with stress and anxiety, including:

-L-theanine An amino acid found almost exclusively in green, black, oolong and pekoe tea, theanine is believed to stimulate the production of calming alpha brain waves (xi).
-There’s also evidence theanine may help reduce stress (xii).
+L-theanine An amino acid found almost exclusively in green, black, oolong and pekoe tea, theanine is believed to stimulate the production of calming alpha brain waves (xii).
+There’s also evidence theanine may help reduce stress (xiii).
 Drinking green, black, oolong or pekoe tea can help increase your intake of theanine, or you could try a theanine supplement.